Briefing

 Here the description runs ahead of what Anthropic has actually published, so treat it as a way of thinking rather than a named, shipped feature.
 The idea is that when the system meets a sub-task it can't size up, it reportedly flags it as "unknown complexity" and switches into a research mode: instead of writing code, it explores the codebase, reads the docs, and produces a findings report.
 A human reads that, gives direction, and the system turns the findings into a proper plan.

-Anthropic does document related behaviour, Plan Mode's "explore first" approach, effort levels, extended thinking, and subagent investigation (Claude Code Best Practices), but a discrete "Unknown Complexity Handler" with an automatic research mode isn't something they describe by name, so the construct above is best read as a model of the philosophy.
+Anthropic does document related behaviour, Plan Mode's "explore first" approach, effort levels, extended thinking, and subagent investigation (Claude Code Best Practices (opens in a new tab)), but a discrete "Unknown Complexity Handler" with an automatic research mode isn't something they describe by name, so the construct above is best read as a model of the philosophy.

 And that philosophy is the point.
 A hyped agent guesses and ships code.
 The cautious version admits it doesn't know and asks.
 You get slower starts in exchange for far fewer rollbacks, which is usually the trade a real team wants.